 During a typical day at work, Genetic Counselors can expect to receive and interpret laboratory results, write detailed consultation reports, analyze genetic information and provide counseling to patients and potentially their family members.
 In addition, GC also need to stay up on current trends by reading literature or attending conferences.
 Some GC engage in research activities.

 Now is a great time to consider a career as a Genetic Counselor!
 Why?
-Between 2016 and 2026, this occupation is projected to grow 29 percent.
+Over the next decade, this occupation is projected to grow 27 percent.
 This is a rate much faster than the average for all occupations!
 So, what is this growth attributed to?
 Well, as technology continues to advance, as a result there are greater developments in healthcare including genetic testing, more patients wish to determine their inherited risks.
 For example, today, patients are able to seek genetic counseling to determine whatever or not they are at risk for certain types of cancer.
-To some, this knowledge is valuable, and can better prepare them to take the necessary preventionary measures.
+To some, this knowledge is valuable, and can better prepare them to take the necessary measures of prevention.

 “Currently, the demand for Genetic Counselors is outstripping the supply,” McCarty explained.
 “If someone is willing to move, or not be particularly picky about their specialty, there is a surplus of positions available.
 Also, if a particular position within the field is desired, I’d recommend trying to contact someone in the same profession at that site and network.”

-As of 2016, the median annual wage for Genetic Counselors was $74,120.
-While the lowest 10 percent of Genetic Counselors were recorded to have earned less than $45,540, the highest 10 percent earned more than $104,770.
-Additionally, the highest paying employers of these professionals are medical and diagnostic laboratories, the offices of Physicians, state, local and private hospitals and postsecondary educational settings.
+The median annual wage for Genetic Counselors was $81,880.
+While the lowest 10 percent of Genetic Counselors were recorded to have earned less than $61,310, the highest 10 percent earned more than $114,750.
+Additionally, the highest paying employers of these professionals are medical and diagnostic laboratories, the offices of Physicians, state, local and private hospitals and post-secondary educational settings.
 The top paying states for this occupation are Maryland, Nevada, South Carolina, New Jersey and Washington.

 “The earning potential for Genetic Counselors is growing given the explosion in the industry in terms of utilization and demand,” McCarty noted.
 “There is a strong ability to advance in the profession.
 A starting salary greatly depends on region, but can range anywhere from $50,000 to $100,000 depending on the role and location.”